daguar/shot-scraper-public-benefits-serps/README.md

 This is very early and experimental!
 To contact me, open an issue or [click here for contact info](https://www.daveguarino.com/contact/)

+## Generating shots.yml for this purpose

+There is a helper script in `scripts/` to do this.

+To run that:
+- Install the 'us' Python library locally
+- From the base project directory, run `python script/generate_shots_yml.py`

 ---

 # shot-scraper-template